Ousman37/Ousman37/README.md

 <h1 align="center">Hi there  👋, Welcome to my GithuB Profile </h1>

 ## About Me
-<h3 align="center">I'm Ethmane Didi, currently studing frontend developer Which I enjoyed very much 😊 where I do  designn and development.
+<h3 align="center">I'm Ethmane Didi, currently studing frontend developer, which I enjoyed very much 😊 where I do  designn and development.
 I am really enjoy learning languages and my  goal is to become master in resact  frameworks , </h3>

 ## My Goals ?
 <p>